uber-rob/kendo-grid-csv-download/README.md

 kendo-grid-csv-download
 =======================

-Adds the ability to download the data from a Kendo UI Web Grid control
+Download the sorted, filtered contents of a Kendo UI grid control when using client-side filtering and sorting (as you're likely to do if you're using the free version).

+Reliant on jQuery and Downloadify